akarsai/akarsai.github.io/index.md

 hi! my name is attila.
-i am a phd candidate at the institute of mathematics of tu berlin funded by the german research foundation within subproject [b03](https://gepris.dfg.de/gepris/projekt/259091447) of the [trr154](https://gepris.dfg.de/gepris/projekt/239904186?language=en). take a look below to learn more about my research.
+i am a postdoc at the institute of mathematics of tu berlin funded by the german research foundation within subproject [b03](https://gepris.dfg.de/gepris/projekt/259091447) of the [trr154](https://gepris.dfg.de/gepris/projekt/239904186?language=en). take a look below to learn more about my research.

 <br>